stasis78/7dtd-mods/README.md

 ## Mod Info

-### ShutUpAuger

-This just replaces the loud parts of the auger with a quiet sound.
-The idle sound is still there which isn't annoying.
-Probably breaks a lot of the sound based heat map stuff...

 ### AugerMod

 Makes the auger one shot stone after you get some strength and/or miner69 perks.
 Increases wood damage so you can 1-2 shot trees.
 Also increases the gas tank to a reasonable size.